sindresorhus/got/readme.md

 If set to `true` and `Content-Type` header is not set, it will be set to `application/x-www-form-urlencoded`.

-`body` must be a plain object and will be stringified.
+`body` must be a plain object or array and will be stringified.

 ###### json